Nehwu/Snowman/README.md

-# Snowman - see it, or not.
-Name it, or not.
-Decorate it, or not.
-This is the semester project for the TUL ALG1 class.
+# Snowman - semester project for the TUL ALG1 class.

 The program behaves in the following way: